-There is significant data supporting the role of condoms in reducing the risk of HIV transmission during sex, and health organizations world-wide promote condom use as a primary means of reducing HIV transmission. $^{19-22}$ When used consistently C for vaginal intercourse, condoms reduce the transmission of HIV by an estimated 80%, on average.
-23
+There are significant data supporting the role of condoms in reducing the risk of HIV transmission during sex, and health organizations world-wide promote condom use as a primary means of reducing HIV transmission.
+19-22 A 2002 systematic review and meta-analysis found that when used consistently for vaginal intercourse, condoms reduce the transmission of HIV by an estimated 80%, on average.
+The report noted that this estimate may not accurately estimate the effectiveness of condoms if condom use is associated with any other risk factor for HIV transmission in the individual studies used in the analysis.